SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Methodology

 \section{Methodology}

-\paragraph{Setting and notation.} We study label-free {test-time reinforcement learning} for autoregressive reasoning models, including both text-only LLMs and multimodal LLMs (MLLMs).
-Given an input $x$, the policy $\pi_\theta(y\mid x)$ generates $y=(a_1,\dots,a_T)$ autoregressively, where each token is sampled as $a_t\!\sim\!\pi_\theta(\cdot\mid s_t)$ and $s_t$ denotes the decoder state {before} emitting token $t$ (i.e., a summary of $x$ and $a_{<t}$).
-All subsequent quantities (e.g., rewards, advantages, and entropies) are defined on the model’s output distributions and do not depend on the input modality.
+\textbf{Setting and notation.} We study test-time reinforcement learning for autoregressive reasoning models, including both LLMs and MLLMs.
+Given an input $x$, a parametric policy $\pi_\theta(y\mid x)$ generates an output $y=(a_1,\dots,a_T)$ autoregressively, where each token is sampled as $a_t \sim \pi_\theta(\cdot \mid s_t)$ and $s_t$ denotes the decoder state before emitting token $t$ (i.e., a summary of $x$ and $a_{<t}$).
+During test-time adaptation, rollouts are sampled from a behavior policy $\pi_{\theta_{\mathrm{old}}}$, while the parameters $\theta$ are updated by GRPO to obtain the new policy $\pi_\theta$.

-At test-time, the model receives only unlabeled inputs and must improve its reasoning behavior without any ground-truth supervision.
-To this end, we leverage reinforcement learning with self-consistency rewards and grouped advantage estimation.
-Our key idea is to perform \emph{token-selective test-time reinforcement learning}: we identify high-entropy forking tokens, where the chain-of-thought branches, and apply an entropy-band constraint that suppresses overly high entropy while preventing collapse, thereby stabilizing updates under noisy pseudo-rewards.
-This selective update mechanism, integrated with self-consistency rewards and the GRPO objective, forms the core of our \method.
+At test time, the model receives unlabeled inputs and aims to improve its reasoning behavior without any ground-truth supervision.
+We use self-consistency to derive label-free rewards, but standard GRPO with uniform token updates can be unstable under this noisy proxy. \method addresses this issue by (i) updating only distribution-aware \emph{forking tokens} and (ii) regularizing their uncertainty with a robust \emph{entropy band}, both within the GRPO objective.